-- The parties and their representatives shall notify in writing the appeal conference judge, the registrar of the court of appeal of the engagement of an admitted foreign counsel, his or her location address and contact details. - The parties and their representatives shall attend the remote hearing by way of the Court's video-conferencing facilities. - No person may take any form of recording of the remote hearing, other than the Court, if required (through the TrueConf Feature). - The remote hearing shall take place at [time] on [date] with a time estimate of [length]. - The remote hearing shall be conducted by the Court from Supreme Court Room No.1 at Dumbea, Port Vila, Vanuatu. - The Court of Appeal usually begins proceedings at 9:00 a.m. in the morning and again 2.00p.m in the afternoon and usually a call over of appeal cases was held on the first Monday of the session at 9.00 am.
+- The parties and their representatives shall attend the remote hearing by way of the Court's video-conferencing facilities. - No person may take any form of recording of the remote hearing, other than the Court if required (through the TrueConf Feature). - The remote hearing shall take place at [time] on [date] with a time estimate of [length]. - The remote hearing shall be conducted by the Court from Supreme Court Room No.1 at Dumbea, Port Vila, Vanuatu. - The Court of Appeal usually begins proceedings at 9:00 a.m. in the morning and again 2.00p.m in the afternoon.
+A call over of appeal cases is to be on Monday 4 May 2020 at 9.00 am.
+However, there is a need to adapt or adjust the starting time of hearing considering the time difference between South Australia (Adelaide) and New Zealand.
+Technical staff at the court of appeal room must be available to assist at this hour.